davidharting/tweet-scheduler/notes.md

 # 16. Logging out

 - Use `button_to` for logout.
 It will generate a form around the button.
 Links should not result in a delete!

+# 20. Reset passwork token mailer

+- Rails has [`globalid`](https://github.com/rails/globalid) feature that will allow us to generate expiring, single-use tokens without creating database records.
+(It is for more than this use case but will allow us to do this).
+  - Models respond to `to_global_id` to get an identifier that can be used to retrieve the model.
+(Try `User.first.to_global_id.to_s` in the console)
+  - You can generated a signed version of the global id.
+ActiveModels respond to [`signed_id`](https://blog.saeloun.com/2020/05/20/rails-6-1-adds-support-for-signed-ids-to-active-record.html), which can take a hash with things like `expires_at`, `purpose`, and other arbitrary data.
+- Finally learned the difference between `some_path` and `some_url` helpers.
+The `_url` version is fully qualified.
+So creating a link inside an email is a good use case.
+When linking within the app to the app, `_path` helpers are preferred.